-The flying wedge was an offensive tactic and play previously used in American football, among other sports.
-This tactic proved to be extremely successful and became one of football's most iconic formations.
-However, it was eventually banned from football altogether due to its dangerous nature and the number of injuries it caused.
+The flying wedge (also known as the flying V) was an offensive tactic previously used in American football, among other sports.
+This tactic proved to be extremely successful and became one of football’s most iconic formations.
+However, it was eventually banned from football altogether due to the number of injuries and deaths it caused.

 How Does a Flying Wedge in Football Work?

-The flying wedge utilizes momentum and brute force to be so effective at protecting the ball and destroying defenders.
-In the flying wedge formation, blockers would link themselves together in a triangle or wedge formation surrounding the ball carrier and run forward at full speed.
+In the flying wedge formation, blockers would link themselves together in a triangle or wedge formation to surround the ball carrier and then run forward at full speed.
+It utilizes momentum and brute force to be so effective at protecting the ball and destroying defenders.
 This makes it almost impossible for a defender to reach the ball without dangerously throwing himself directly into the wedge and through multiple offensive players running straight on at high speeds.